How to Fix “Unable to Connect Apple CarPlay” Error?

 Tap on Reset Network Settings on iPhone

-4. If not, check if enabling auto-joining of the car unit’s Wi-Fi in the iPhone Settings solves the problem.
+4. If not, try enabling auto-joining of your car’s Wi-Fi in the iPhone’s settings.

 Unplug Fuses from the Fuse Box of the Car

-1. Open the Setup menu of the Volkswagen and select Factory Settings.
+1. Open the Setup menu and select Factory Settings.

 Open Factory Settings of the Car Unit